goswamiumang108/Devanagari_Numerals_Recognition_System/README.md

 # Devanagari_Numerals_Recognition_System

 ## Abstract
 This project, **"Devanāgarī Numerals Recognition System"**, developed by Umang Goswami, aims to create a robust and reliable system for the recognition of Devanāgarī numerals.
-The is to develop a highly accurate and efficient Devanāgarī numeral recognition system that can be seamlessly integrated into a wide range of applications, ultimately enhancing the processing and management of Devanāgarī-based data.
+The goal is to develop a highly accurate and efficient Devanāgarī numeral recognition system that can be seamlessly integrated into a wide range of applications, ultimately enhancing the processing and management of Devanāgarī-based data.

 The system leverages state-of-the-art machine learning algorithms to accurately identify hand-written Devanāgarī numerals, enabling highly efficient and precise data processing in various applications that necessitate Devanāgarī numeral recognition.
 These applications span diverse domains, including document processing, financial data analysis, and information extraction from Devanāgarī-based documents.

 By harnessing advanced computational techniques, this innovative system promises to significantly enhance the accuracy and productivity of tasks involving Devanāgarī numeral recognition, contributing to improved data management and analysis across various industries and research fields.
 ## Technologies Used
-The Devanāgarī Numerals Recognition System utilizes a combination of advanced machine learning techniques and image processing algorithms to achieve high-accuracy recognition of Devanāgarī numerals.
+The Devanāgarī Numerals Recognition System utilises a combination of advanced machine learning techniques and image processing algorithms to achieve high-accuracy recognition of Devanāgarī numerals.
 Specifically, the system employs Convolutional Neural Networks as the primary deep learning architecture for image classification.

 The neural networks are trained on a large and diverse dataset of Devanāgarī numeral images, comprising a total of 26,500 samples.
 This extensive training enables the system to learn the distinctive features and patterns associated with each numeral, allowing for highly accurate recognition of hand-written Devanāgarī numerals.
-The system's performance has been extensively evaluated, demonstrating its robustness and reliability in a variety of real-world applications.
+The system's performance has been extensively evaluated, demonstrating its robustness and reliability in various real-world applications.

-In brief various technologies used for the development of the aforementioned project are as follows:
+In brief, various technologies used for the development of the aforementioned project are as follows:
 - **IDE:** Pycahrm 2024.1 (Professional Edition)
 - **Programming Language:** Python v.
 3.12
 - **Various Libraries used:** `scikit-learn`, `OpenCV`, `TensorFlow`, `NumPy`, `SciPy`, `Keras`, `pillow`, etc. For the complete list of libraries use see `requirements.txt`
-Specifications of the computer systems used for development of the project are:
+Specifications of the computer systems used for the development of the project are:
 - **Processor:** 12th Gen Intel(R) Core(TM) i7-12650H @ 2.30 GHz
 - **Installed RAM:** 16.0 GB (15.7 GB usable)
 - **Internal Storage:** 1 GB SSD